AxelD7/STM32-BLE-Heart-Monitor/README.md

 ![Sensor in Enclosure](images/finger-pulseox-in-enclosure.jpg)
 ---

-## How to run it
-1. Clone the repo
-2. Flash the firmware from `/stm32code` onto the STM32F466RE board
-3. Wire up sensors and the HM-10 module (see wiring diagram in `/images`)
-4. Pair over BLE and view the data (with the Flutter app)

 ## Notes
 - This project was part of an **Honors Directed Study at Henry Ford College**, completed over a 3-month period.